AmonDestroyer/cs422-proj1/README.md

 * tzdata

 ## .env File
-You will need to create a file named ".env" in the root directory of the project to be able to run the app locally.
+You will need to create a file named ".env" in the /Backend/ directory of the project to be able to run the app locally.
 The file's content should look like this: \
 `SECRET_KEY=93dd754550f9bc00d62576012a920193b88d22a536303c19` \
 `DB_NAME=422` \
 `USER=dev` \